quire-io/guide/_docs/board-02-add-edit-board.md

 ## Archive a board

 Click on the arrow beside the board name and choose **Archive**.

-You can find the archived board in the Archived category in the dropdown menu.
+You can find the archived board will be moved to the Archived category in the drop down menu.

 ![archive board]({{ site.url }}{{ site.baseurl }}/assets/images/add-edit-board/archive_board.png)